ryo0508/vim/README.md

 ```
 $ cd .vim/bundle/Command-T/ruby/command-t
 $ ruby extconf.rb

+# if you use rvm
+$ rvm use system

+# if you use rbenv
-$ rvm use system OR rbenv local system
+$ rbenv local system

 $ make
 $ sudo make install
 ```